 Year 3 and Year 4

 Required courses, electives, clinical practicum and research activities continue during these years.
-Comprehensive examinations are taken after completion of the Master's Thesis.
-Upon successful completion, students may develop their dissertation proposal.
+Upon satisfactory completion of the comprehensive examinations, students may develop their dissertation proposal.
 The dissertation proposal must be approved by September 30, if the student is to be eligible to apply for internship the following year.

 Additional didactic activities in which students may participate include: Department sponsored colloquia; Neuroimaging Seminars; a Visiting Speaker Series and individual case conferences sponsored by the Department of Psychiatry; training conferences, special lectures and grand rounds sponsored by basic science and/or clinical departments, as well as the Psychology and Psychiatry Service of the North Chicago Veterans Affairs Medical Center (NCVAMC).